kajalydv26/excel-sales-data-analysis/README.md

 - Which sales channel contributes the most to total sales?
 - What is the highest-selling product category?
 - What percentage of total orders were delivered successfully?
-- Dashboard Intercation <a href ="
+- Dashboard Intercation <a href ="https://github.com/kajalydv26/excel-sales-data-analysis/blob/main/vridhi%20dashboard.png">View Dashboard</a>

 ---

 ## Project Process

-1. Verified the dataset for missing values and data inconsistencies.
+- Verified the dataset for missing values and data inconsistencies.
-2. Cleaned and standardized data types, formats, and values.
+- Cleaned and standardized data types, formats, and values.
-3. Created Pivot Tables to analyze key metrics.
+- Created Pivot Tables to analyze key metrics.
-4. Built Pivot Charts for visual analysis.
+- Built Pivot Charts for visual analysis.
-5. Combined all visualizations into a single interactive dashboard.
+- Combined all visualizations into a single interactive dashboard.
-6. Added slicers to enable dynamic filtering and better user interaction.
+- Added slicers to enable dynamic filtering and better user interaction.

 ---

 ## Dashboard
 Interactive dashboard created in Excel to visualize sales insights and allow filtering by category, state, channel, and customer demographics.

-(Add your dashboard screenshot here)

 ---